ucsb-dreamlab/twarc/workedex.md

     twarc hydrate nh_sub_ids.txt > nh_sub_tweets.jsonl

-*Note: If an account or tweet has been deleted from Twitter, it cannot be rehydrated.
-We will discuss this more later on*
+*Note: If an account or tweet has been deleted from Twitter, it cannot be rehydrated.*

 <a name="filter"/>